 You've seen Pinterest pages showing you all the creative things you can do with a chalkboard, but what about a whiteboard?
 This creative tool can be used in just as many ways, except there's less mess to deal with at the end of the day.
 Dry erase markers don't leave behind a dusty residue for you to clean up, but instead are easily cleared with the swipe of an eraser.
 Transform a surface into a whiteboard with these DIY whiteboard ideas:

-People are used to seeing a rectangular whiteboard stuck to the wall, so switch it up by using paint instead.
+People are used to seeing a rectangular whiteboard stuck to the wall, so switch it up by creating a DIY whiteboard wall instead.
 Whiteboard paint will let you turn the whole wall into an innovative dry erase surface.
 Test out this project in a variety of rooms around the house.
 Kids will love it because they'll finally be allowed to draw on their walls, and it's also a great brainstorming tool for the office.

 Home offices are great places to work, but taking notes with a normal pen and paper can become repetitive.
 Break away from this traditional mode of writing by covering the surface of your desk with a re-stickable whiteboard.
 Leave a space to the side of your computer for jotting down notes and to-do lists.
 Being able to write directly on your desk is useful because you won't have to worry about misplacing a sheet of paper.